sajjadhussa1n/sajjadhussa1n/README.md

 # Hi there 👋 I am Sajjad

 Hello, and welcome to my profile.

-* I'm a PhD in Electrical Engineering with a passion for wireless communications.
+## I'm a PhD in Electrical Engineering with a passion for wireless communications.

-* My research interests are in the areas of radio propagation modeling in urban and vehicular channels, and exploring the use of machine learning techniques in radio channel modeling.
+* My research interests are in the area of radio propagation modeling in urban and vehicular channels.
+My research also involves exploring the use of machine learning techniques in radio channel modeling.

 * I have authored and co-authored several articles that have been published in journals and conferences of repute, and I'm excited to continue sharing my work on this platform.
 See my [Google Scholar Profile](https://scholar.google.com.pk/citations?hl=en&user=8cOJ43oAAAAJ)